 In the past, the board has reported its obligations related to the retirement of tangible capital assets in the period when the asset was retired directly as an expense.
 The new standard requires the recognition of a liability for legal obligations that exist as a result of the acquisition, construction or development of a tangible capital asset, or that result from the normal use of the asset when the asset is recorded.
 Such obligation justifies recognition of a liability and can result from existing legislation, regulation, agreement, contract, or that is based on a promise and an expectation of performance.
 The estimate of the liability includes costs directly attributable to asset retirement activities.
 Costs include post-retirement operation, maintenance, and monitoring that are an integral part of the retirement of the tangible capital asset (if applicable).
-When recording an asset retirement obligation, the estimated retirement costs are capitalized to the carrying value of the asset retirement costs follows the same method of amortization as the associated tangible capital asset.
+When recording an asset retirement obligation, the estimated retirement costs are capitalized to the carrying value of the associated assets and amortized over the asset's estimated useful life.
+The amortization of the asset retirement costs follows the same method of amortization as the associated tangible capital asset.

-A significant part of asset retirement obligations results from the removal and disposal of designated substances such as asbestos from board buildings.
-The board reports liabilities related to the legal obligations where the board is obligated to incur costs to retire a tangible capital asset.
+A significant part of asset retirement obligations results from the removal and disposal of designated substances such as asbestos from board buildings.-The board reports liabilities related to the legal obligations where the board is obligated to incur costs to retire a tangible capital asset.